EEHZYDHAVE/Cyclistic_Share_2022_Q1/README.md

 **Trip Distance**

 Casual riders typically have longer trip durations than annual members.
 The median trip duration for casual riders is 266 minutes (4 hours and 26 minutes), while the median trip duration for annual members is 234 minutes (3 hours and 54 minutes).
 There are also a few annual members with very long trip durations (outliers).

-Recommendation: Analyze why casual riders engage in longer trips than annual members.
+**Recommendation**: Analyze why casual riders engage in longer trips than annual members.

 <figure>
   <legend> <a href="https://public.tableau.com/views/Cyclistic_Share_16990639629980/Sheet8?:language=en-GB&:display_count=n&:origin=viz_share_link" color="blue">View Trip Duration Visualization on Tableau</a> </legend>